carton132/runpodvoice/README.md

 ## First Run

-**With network volume configured:**
+**With network volume at /workspace (required):**
-- First ever run: Downloads ~11.6 GB to network volume (one time)
+- First ever run: Downloads ~11.6 GB to /workspace/models (one time)
-- All future runs: Instant load from cache
+- All future pod restarts: Instant load from cache
+- Code and venv rebuilt fresh each time from GitHub

 **Without network volume:**
-- Downloads to `~/.cache/huggingface/` on container disk
-- Erased when pod is terminated
+- Models re-download every pod restart (not recommended)

 ## GPU Memory Usage